By Naume Guveya

-Although the team later retracted some of their claims as “incorrect” and containing data with “errors”, there was still some excitement about the potential tree planting has in helping us fight our current climate change woes.
+Although the team later retracted some of their claims as “incorrect” and containing data with “errors”, there’s still lots of excitement when it comes to planting trees to fight our current climate change woes.

-But are things as simple as simply planting trees?
+But are things as simple as just planting trees?
 Plant trees today, enjoy the benefits tomorrow?

 The truth is that while there’s potential to use reforestation as a climate change mitigation tool, there are many factors to consider.
 For instance, there’s no way planting trees will ever be a substitute for decreasing fossil fuel or landfill emissions.

 The Viability of Tree Planting To Offset Carbon Emissions

 Planting a billion hectares of trees is awesome on paper, but in reality, it’s a lot of work.

 How much money, time, and human resources will we need to implement a project of such magnitude?